workfloworchestrator/orchestrator-core/docs/workshops/beginner/database-migration.md

 ## Introduction

 The orchestrator uses SQLAlchemy, the Python SQL toolkit and Object Relational Mapper, as interface to the database.
-For the creation, management, and invocation of change management scripts Alembic is being used.
-Alembic is part of SQLAlchemy.
+Alembic, which is part of SQLAlchemy, is used for the creation, management, and invocation of database change management scripts.

-Now that the product and product block domain models have been created it is time to create an Alembic database migration to insert this information into the database.
-All the SQL statements needed for this migration can be written by hand, or created by making use of the helper functions from `orchestrator/migrations/helpers.py`, or use the orchestrators ability to detect differences between the database and the registered product domain models and create all needed SQL statements for you.
+Now that the product and product block domain models have been created, it is time to create an Alembic database migration to insert this information into the database.
+All the SQL statements needed for this migration can be written by hand, but knowledge about the database tables and how they are used is required to write correct statements.
+Luckily, the orchestrator comes with helper functions, located at `orchestrator/migrations/helpers`, that produce the needed SQL statements.
+These helper function make use of a set of simple data structures that describe the domain models and workflows that need to be added to the database.
+Recently a third option was added, the orchestrator is now able to detect differences between the database and the registered product domain models and create all needed SQL statements for you.

 Below we will make use of the ability of the orchestrator to create database migrations for us.

 ## Exercise 1: add products to registry

-In order to use the products that were defined earlier, the orchestrator needs to know about there existence.
+In order to use the products that were defined earlier, the orchestrator needs to know about their existence.
 This is done by adding the products with a description to the `SUBSCRIPTION_MODEL_REGISTRY`.

 The products can be added to the registry in `main.py`, but for this exercise